 According to Reader’s Digest, Chillicothe is the Shawnee Indian word meaning town.
 It was the first capital of the Northwest Territory and in 1803, the capital of Ohio.
 The town was smaller than I expected and was home to several historic buildings.
 I was glad I rerouted my GPS up until I got to the road construction…a long delay.
 I kept thinking, what are you getting so uptight over…you just have to get to camp and you know the reservations line confirmed 70 sites available.

-I guess I could feel the ACE bandage tightening, and I wanted to get my ankle up with some more “ice”.
-Furthermore, I had reached for my point and shoot camera to take a picture of the Ohio State Line Sign and noticed it wasn’t around.
+I guess I could feel the ACE bandage tightening, and I wanted to get my ankle up with some “more ice”.
+Furthermore, I had reached for my point and shoot camera to take a picture of the Ohio State Line Sign and noticed it was missing.
 When I stopped for gas, I still couldn’t find it.
 For the life of me, I couldn’t figure out where I would have left it.
 I looked under every seat, under the dog beds, in the seat pockets.
 I was only going to have one picture to post from my good camera.

-With my headlamp attached, I went to work, and I am happy to say, everything is in working order…electric on…and camera found – hiding between the back seat and the storage cabinet.
+With my headlamp attached, I went to work, and I am happy to say, everything is in working order…electric on…and camera found (hiding between the back seat and the storage cabinet).
 I think I set it on the back seat when I was wrapping my ankle, and it must have slid to the side.
-I’m very relieved now, but as you can tell from the number of pictures and the story, I didn’t do a whole lot of sightseeing.
-I did manage, while I was lost, to stop, take a deep breath, and snap a picture of the moon because it was pink from the sunset.
+With everything settled, I’m relieved that the day is over.
+I look forward to some sightseeing tomorrow as evidenced by my lack of photos it mostly eluded me today.
+At least I managed of photo of the moon, pink from the sunset.